betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 Stepping through each step:

-- **Chcking market odds based on back or lay bet type:** Here we're checking which bet type we've chosen from the dropdown box in the SETTINGS worksheet.
+- **Checking market odds based on back or lay bet type:** Here we're checking which bet type we've chosen from the dropdown box in the RATINGS worksheet (cell ).
 If a BACK bet has been selected, the best available back bet must greater than our ratings that have been defined for that particular runner in the RATINGS worksheet.
 On the flip side, if a LAY bet has been selected, then the best available back bet must be less than our ratings.

 ``` excel hl_lines="4 5"
 =IF(